dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 Since, we'd run our model on a mobile device, let's select the smallest model we got from the previous section - `edgenext_xx_small`.

-Now let's use Fastai and quickly train the model.
 Let's import all the necessary packages with:
 ```python
 from fastai.vision.all import *
 ```